Cao Fei

 Some of her work is owned and displayed by The Solomon R. Guggenheim Museum.
 In 2021 she won the Deutsche Börse Photography Foundation Prize.

+The Pérez Art Museum Miami, Florida, is featuring Cao's single channel video People’s Limbo in RMB City (2009) in Worlds Apart, a digital media exhibition in 2025.

 Career

 Early years

 Cao received her B.F.A. from Guangzhou Academy of Fine Arts in 2001.
 During her time there, Cao presented her first performance work, The Little Spark (1998), set in the affiliated Middle School of Guangzhou Academy of Fine Arts.
 She then created her first film, Imbalance 257 (1999), which displayed the current generation's penchant for rejecting deep-rooted Chinese traditions.
 One year later, Cao produced another video work, Chain Reaction (2000).
 She described the film as "a view of schizophrenia", analyzing "the power of evil in human nature."

 After graduating in 2001, Cao produced several notable works, including Rabid Dogs (2002) and Burners (2003).
 Rabid Dogs featured actors wearing costume makeup to look like dogs working and interacting in an office.
 The actors mimic office work while also behaving like dogs, sniffing one another, fighting, and attempting to become sexual.
 The artist suggested that the work was a metaphor for the modern office, saying "We are surely a miserable pack of dogs and we are willing to act as beasts that are locked in the trap of modernization."
 The artist noted that Burners, a two-minute video focusing on the theme of human desire, "demonstrates the presence of privacy in soft porn and parodies the notion of male narcissism."
 Cao focused on the modern paradox of China's rapid economic growth and social marginalization, producing the 2003 experimental documentary San Yuan Li (三元里) with Ou Ning.
 Shot in a rural village nestled in the industrial skyline of Guangzhou, the film examines the effects of development on traditional agrarian lifestyles.
-The work was commissioned for and exhibited at the Venice Biennale in 2013.
+The work was commissioned for and exhibited at the Venice Biennale in 2003.

 In the photo series and video work COSPlayers (2004), Cao depicts Chinese teenagers cosplaying as anime characters in the industrial landscape of Guangzhou.
 The Internet's power to create subcultures across China influenced the artist greatly.
 In 2006, Cao produced her Hip Hop series (2006), an exposé of the underground influence of American hip hop in China.